tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 let's have it subclass another class and include a module.

 {% highlight rb %}
-Klass = Class.new
+Food = Class.new
-Mojule = Module.new
+Milk = Module.new
-class Cheese < Klass
+class Cheese < Food
-  include Mojule
+  include Milk
 end
 gouda = Cheese.new
 {% endhighlight %}